nus-cs2103-AY2324S1/ip/docs/README.md

 ### `todo` - Adding todo task

-EchoBot will add your todo task into the task list.
+echobot.main.EchoBot will add your todo task into the task list.

 Format: `todo DESCRIPTION`